xctangApp/RaspberryPi_MITAI2_204_2022summer/README.md

     pi@raspberrypi:~ $ reboot
     ```
 - In your Raspberry Pi, Check the IP address: Run `$ ping raspberrypi.local` in your Raspberry Pi.
 - In your MBP, SSH into your pi from another computer.
-Default password is raspbrerry.
+Default password is `raspberry`.
     ```
     ❯ ssh pi@192.168.86.200
     The authenticity of host '192.168.86.200 (192.168.86.200)' can't be established.